electricFeel/NLPClass/README.md

 #### Examples of usage:

 	python extractor.py http://www.cnn.com/2013/04/27/justice/ricin-investigation/index.html
-prints the title and first paragraph of the article <http://www.cnn.com/2013/04/27/justice/ricin-investigation/index.html>
-if you add -f, it will print the full text of the article
+prints the title and first paragraph of the article <http://www.cnn.com/2013/04/27/justice/ricin-investigation/index.html>.
+If you add -f, it will print the full text of the article.

 ### Data Set Builder